On the quantum improved Schwarzschild black hole: Action improved Schwarzschild black hole

 The near singularity (UV regime) behavior of the metric components is shown in Figure (\ref{addedfig}).
 It is interesting to note that the solution near the singularity is independent of the parameter $\Omega_{M_s}$.

 The Figure (\ref{Fig4}) shows the behavior of the lapse function as a function of both $u=r/r_{s} $ and $ \Omega_{M_{s}} $ for selected values of constants $A$ and $B$.
-It can be seen that for special cases of $(A,B)$, it cuts the zero surface ($f(u,\Omega_{M_{s}})=0$) at two points leading to two horizons.
-For some values of $(A,B)$, one horizon exists and finally there are cases leading to a naked singularity.
+It can be seen that for special cases of $(A,B)$ there can be naked singularity.